bendaggers/gemini-fe/README.md

 Portfolio - summary of portfolio.
 Screener - real time stock price update.

+## v1.1.4

+### Added or Changed

+- Rearranged Transaction List to Newest to Oldest (Descending Order)

 ## v1.1.3

 ### Added or Changed

 - Added Quantity Component
 - Added Share Price
-- Modified the Transaction Data by removing Calculation in the FE and move to BE.
+- Modified the Transaction Data by removing Calculation in the FE and move to BE

 ## v1.1.2